 No matter what kind of taste palate you have, this bone broth recipe is simple, delicious, and easy to cook for anyone.

 You can prepare this in advance and freeze it.
-After delivering a baby, you can ask someone to warm it up for you or you can get it done by yourself.
+After delivery, you can ask someone to warm it up for you or you can get it done by yourself.
 Outsource cooking if you can.
 However, if that’s not possible then, these meals recipes freeze up quite well.

 This mutton bone-broth can be used for making rice just like we discussed making in chicken pulao rice.
 Rice cooked in mutton stock is definitely richer in texture and taste.
 I highly recommend it.